monisj/ScapeGoat-Tree-Visualization/README.md

 This ScreenShot is the Home Page of Our Project

 ![ScreenShot2](https://github.com/monisj/ScapeGoat-Tree-Visualization/blob/master/screenshots/Capture2.PNG)
-This Screenshot Is an Example Of a Normal UnBalanced Tree
+This ScreenShot Is an Example Of a Normal UnBalanced Tree

 ![ScreenShot3](https://github.com/monisj/ScapeGoat-Tree-Visualization/blob/master/screenshots/Capture3.PNG)
 This ScreenShot Is an Example Of a ScapeGoat Tree